Freeman Foundation - SLU Internship to Maximize Potential and Achievement in China Program and Scholarship

 - Internship Stories: Students are required to write a two page with photos about their internship experiences.

-- Program Forum: Students present their China internship stories and experiences.
+- Program Presentation: Students present their China internship stories and experiences in events such as Family Weekend, International Education Week.

 - Recipients will be asked to volunteer at the program events such as SLU newspaper interviews, information sessions, fireside chats, orientation, and university-related events to promote the Freeman Foundation IMPAC Program.